To cookie settings Main content Main navigation

 Teaser image

-Judith van Helvert-Beugels
+Dr. Judith van Helvert-Beugels, professor

 Judith van Helvert-Beugels is professor in Family Businesses at Windesheim University of Applied Sciences since June 2021.